theninthsky/client-side-rendering/README.md

 This is a lot of precious time (marked in red) that the browser could use to execute scripts and speed up the page's visibility and interactivity.
 <br>
-This inefficiency will reoccur frequently when some of the cache invalidates.
-It is not something that only happens in the very first page load.
+This inefficiency will reoccur frequently when some of the assets change (partial cache).
+It is not something that only happens on the very first page load.

 So how can we eliminate this idle time?
 <br>